kairosity/mp4-lionize/README.md

 7. When a user starts a session their login status and shopping bag should be remembered as they use the application.
 8. Once logged in a user should be able to view the user portal pages which include: their profile/billing details, their current shopping bag and a list of their past orders.
 9. When logged in users also have access to the Shop.
 10. Users MUST be logged in to access the user portal pages and the shop.
+### User Portal
+1. Users can view & change their profile information for use with billing and other app functionality.
+2. Users can click in to see their shopping bag.
+3. Users can view a list of their past orders.
+4. Users can view a list of items availble for them to review.
+5. Users can view a list of their reviews.
 ### Searching & Filtering
 11. Users can view categories of products to shop using a side navigation bar.
 12. Users can perform a keyword search against the product names, descriptions & features.